RCharradi/Melanoma-detection-from-dermoscopy-images-/ReadMe.txt

-Please put all the images and theirs segmentations in .images/im
+Please put all the images and their segmentations in .images/im